tommywalkie/gauntlet/README.md

 ## Overview

-Gauntlet is a _work-in-progress_ naive and fast ES Modules powered frontend tool based on ESBuild, intended for Deno or the browser.
+Gauntlet is a _work-in-progress_ naive and fast ES Modules powered frontend tool based on ESBuild, intended for Deno and the browser.

 ## Goals